Because your AI agent needs a filter too.

 Submit a blocked action - watch the score drop.

-The leading AI agent frameworks have 337,000+ GitHub stars and no built-in governance layer.
-No mandatory oversight.
+AI agent frameworks ship with no governance layer built in.
+No oversight.
 No behavioral scoring.
 No trust tiers.
-API keys exposed at scale.
-Known supply-chain risks in installable plugins.
-Agents get capability by default - oversight has to be added deliberately.
+Agents get full capability by default — oversight has to be added by you, deliberately, after the fact.
+Most people never do.
+Here is what that looks like.

 Leading AI agent frameworks reached massive adoption before any governance layer existed.
 Every install is ungoverned by default.